Benefits of Mini Buns for Healthier Hair Nights

 Using this method offers several practical advantages:

 • Prevents Matting: Keeps strands separated and secure while you sleep, which stops friction tangles.
-Hair can be finger detangled or gently brushed before hand to prepare it for product, and gently finger detangled the next day.
+Hair can be finger detangled or gently brushed beforehand to prepare it for product, and gently finger detangled the next day.

-• Scalp Isolation: Keeps sweat and natural oils close to the root so they do not travel down and weigh down the lengths of your hair during sleep, while also allowing you to add and control hair oil at the mids and ends, if needed, by applying products down the sectioned off knot
+• Scalp Isolation: Keeps sweat and natural oils or serums close to the root so they do not travel down and weigh down the lengths of your hair during sleep, while also allowing you to add and control hair oil at the mids and ends, if needed, by applying products down the sectioned off knot

 • Frizz Control: Smooths the cuticle naturally, just ensure your hair is completely dry overnight.